-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.64 Total Base Penalty Adjustments.
+§ 337.64.
+Total Base Penalty Adjustments.

-The department mayshall adjust the total base penalty considering each of the following adjustment factors:
+The department shall adjust the total base penalty considering each of the following adjustment factors:

-(a) Cooperation: The department mayshall consider the violator's cooperation, including any voluntary disclosure of violations and efforts to return to compliance.
-Adjustment shall be made by multiplying the total base penalty by using the applicable adjustment factors in Table 4.
+(a) Cooperation.
+The department shall consider the violator's cooperation, including any voluntary disclosure of violations and efforts to return to compliance.
+Adjustment shall be made by multiplying the total base penalty by the applicable adjustment factor in Table 4.